sensu/sensu-docs/content/sensu-go/6.3/operations/control-access/ad-auth.md

 | allowed_groups |   |
 -------------|------
 description  | An array of allowed AD group strings to include in the tokenized identity claim.
-This maybe needed in circumstances when authenticated AD user is a member of many groups and the tokenized identity claim would be too large for correct web client operation. required     | false type         | Array of strings example      | {{< language-toggle >}}
+Use to specify which groups to encode in the authentication provider's JSON Web Token (JWT) when the authenticated AD user is a member of many groups and the tokenized identity claim would be too large for correct web client operation. required     | false type         | Array example      | {{< language-toggle >}}
 {{< code yml >}}
 allowed_groups: